giuliobosco/domotics/doc/Documentazione/Guide/GuidaTomcatCentOS7.md

 systemctl restart httpd
 ```

-Now configure tomcat for accept connection from the Apache httpd reverse proxy.
+Now configure tomcat to accept connections from the Apache httpd reverse proxy.
-Edit configuration file of tomcat, `/opt/tomcat/conf/server.xml`, and go to the line that contains
+Edit configuration tomcats file, `/opt/tomcat/conf/server.xml`, and go to the line that contains
-`Connector` and edit it as follow:
+`Connector` and edit it as follows:

 ```
 <Connector address="127.0.0.1" port="8009"...